PD5DJ/MiniBook/README.md

 - Comment
 - Heading (Calculated heading from QRZ Lookup Grid and/or Lattitude & Longitude)
 - Satellite (Shows a list of current amateur satellites)
+- WWFF (Enter a received WWFF reference number)
+- POTA (Enter a received Parks On The Air reference number)

 ### QSO Edit Window
 To edit a QSO, select the entry and click “Edit”.
 You can change any field, including: